agentic-jobsearch/jobsearch-copilot/README.md

 npm install
 npm run dev
 ```
-Opeh http://localhost:5173/ in a browser to use the app.
+Open http://localhost:5173/ in a browser to use the app.